Debbie Macomber

 Debbie Macomber (born October 22, 1948) is an American author of romance novels and contemporary women's fiction.
 Six of her novels have become made-for-TV movies and her Cedar Cove series of novels was adapted into a television series of the same name.
 Macomber was the inaugural winner of the fan-voted Quill Award for romance in 2005 and has been awarded both a RITA Award and a lifetime achievement award by the Romance Writers of America.

 She also works as executive producer on the television adaptations of her books.

 Career

 Early career

 Macomber is dyslexic and had a high school education.
 Determined to be a writer, she sat in her kitchen in front of a rented typewriter to develop her first few manuscripts, while raising four children.
 After five years and many rejections from publishers, she turned to freelance magazine work.

-Macomber attended a romance writer's conference, where one of her manuscripts was selected to be publicly critiqued by an editor from Harlequin.
+Macomber attended a romance writers' conference, where one of her manuscripts was selected to be publicly critiqued by an editor from Harlequin.
 The editor tore apart her novel and recommended that she throw it away.
 Undaunted, Macomber spent $10 to mail the same novel, Heartsong, to Harlequin's rival, Silhouette Books.
 Silhouette bought the book, which became the first romance novel to be reviewed by Publishers Weekly.